 LDCs can be beneficial to both parties because it provides certainty as to the amount of compensation recoverable.
 Parties will also not have to expend additional effort and legal costs to prove the amount of compensation that the breaching party is liable for.

 However, employers may take advantage of employees by drafting LDCs that impose highly onerous terms, in order to deter employees from terminating their employment contract early.

-If you are an employee, it is important to note that even if you have willingly signed an employment contract that includes an LDC, the LDC cannot be enforced against you if it is essentially imposing a penalty to punish you for the breach.
-If your employer tries to enforce the penalty and sues you for compensation, the LDC will have no effect.
+If you are an employee, it is important to note that even if you have willingly signed an employment contract that includes a liquidated damages clause, the liquidated damages clause cannot be enforced against you if it is essentially imposing a penalty to punish you for the breach.
+If your employer tries to enforce the penalty and sues you for compensation, the liquidated damages clause will have no effect.

 When is a clause likely to be a penalty clause?

 - If the clause stipulates an amount that is not a genuine pre-estimate of the damage your employer will suffer as a result of your early termination, it is likely to be a penalty.